 The Ultimate Moral

-To remain attached with a detached manner is to align oneself with the rhythm of the universe.
-It is to honor the bonds of life without binding oneself to them.
-It is to act with passion yet without entanglement, to love with intensity yet without possessiveness, and to live with purpose yet without pride.
+To remain attached with a detached manner is to live in tune with life’s impermanence.
+It is to act passionately yet without clinging, to love sincerely yet without control, and to live purposefully yet humbly.